andrebriggs/gen3-investigation/README.md

 In the screenshot below you can see the 25 files that got uploaded.
 Click the _Map My Files button_
 ![image](images/submission.png) -->
+## Known Issues
+* In a local setup if you try to upload _data_ files (via Gen3 client) you will see a status of _generating..._ at https://localhost/submission/files.
+This is because the data file upload process needs AWS SNS & SQS to trigger a job (see Slack [here](https://cdis.slack.com/archives/CDDPLU1NU/p1580764187092100?thread_ts=1580763342.092000) and [here](https://cdis.slack.com/archives/CDDPLU1NU/p1590767430357200?thread_ts=1590733336.355100&cid=CDDPLU1NU)).

 ## Appendix

 ### Questions
 * Mapping of files seems to be a very manual process.
 Is there a way to do bulk mapping of metadata to files (blobs) offline then just import once?
-* In the local setup AWS components (SQS, Lambda?) are needed to have a blob upload.
-Is there a way to simulate this?

 ### Debug Postgres